yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

     new_w[i] = enc_wgts[r] if r>=0 else row_m
 ```

 We will then replace the encoder weights with new_w turn into a tensor.
-In the AWD LSTM the decoder (the final layer that turns the prediction back into a vector of probabilites the size of the vocab) uses exactly the same weights (weight tying), so we copy them to the decoder as well.
-And given that we apply dropout to the embedding matrix, when saving the model, for some reson we end up with a whole new copy, so we do the same thing.
+In the AWD LSTM the decoder (the final layer that turns the prediction back into a vector of probabilities the size of the vocab) uses exactly the same weights (weight tying), so we copy them to the decoder as well.
+And given that we apply dropout to the embedding matrix, when saving the model, for some reason we end up with a whole new copy, so we do the same thing.

 ```python
 wgts['0.encoder.weight'] = T(new_w)